 I'm available to deliver training across the county at a time to suit you, for up to twenty participants.
-Evening and weekend training is offered at no extra cost.
-Each training session will be written to meet your specific needs.
+Evening and weekend training is offered at no extra cost, and each training session will be written to meet your specific needs.
+Online training can also be offered, please contact me for further information.

 All training I offer comes with handouts, certificates and follow up email support.
 If you require training which isn't listed here, please contact me and I will try to help.
 I am also available to speak at conferences, present workshops and can offer support if you need advice about individual or groups of children.
 Testimonials are available on request.
 Remember you can use Pupil Premium Funding to access training, further information is available here.